 You may send a status message along with a normal preset call, but the call must have been preprogrammed with the status message appended to it.
 There are 30 status numbers available, each of which may be associated with a simple message.

-Select the preset number using the scroll (1) key and press the PTT key.
+Enter the preset number using the digit keys and press the PTT key.
 Your display shows ACCEPTED when the called party's radio receives your message.